vihervirveli/VueModal/README.md

 # VueModal

-Intro to a bigger Vue project
+Intro to a bigger Vue project where a modal component is built